 Tim’s environmental practice includes state and federal permitting, licensing, and compliance matters relevant to pipelines, and oil and gas operations.
 He is also experienced in federal environmental regulatory compliance issues, assisting clients with Pipeline and Hazardous Materials Safety Administration regulations, the Resource Conservation and Recovery Act (RCRA), the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA), and Section 106 consultations under the National Historic Preservation Act (NHPA).
-In addition to his energy and environmental practices, Tim assists banking clients with environmental due diligence and creditor’s rights litigation.

 A graduate of the University of Wyoming College of Law, Tim was awarded the Excellence in Advocacy Award and received a number of merit-based scholarships.
 He also served as student editor for the Rocky Mountain Mineral Law Foundation Journal.
 Upon graduation, Tim served as a judicial law clerk to the Honorable Kate Fox of the Wyoming Supreme Court.